-There are no express restrictions on the declaration of dividends by RGA International, RGA Canada Management, or RGA Canada under Canadian insurance laws and regulations.
-RGA Canada must, however, give notice of any dividend to the Superintendent of Financial Institutions of Canada at least ten days prior to the date of payment.
-In addition, the Canadian MCCSR guidelines consider both assets and liabilities in establishing solvency margins, the effect of which could limit the maximum amount of dividends that may be paid by RGA Canada.
+Under the corporate law and regulations of New Brunswick applicable to RGA International and RGA Canada Management, dividends may be declared and paid unless there are reasonable grounds for believing either that the corporation is, or would after the payment be, unable to pay its liabilities when due or that the realizable value of its assets would be less than the aggregate of its liabilities and stated capital of all classes.
+RGA Canada may not pay a dividend if there are reasonable grounds for believing that RGA Canada is, or the payment of the dividend would cause RGA Canada to be, in contravention of any regulation made by the Governor in Council and the guidelines adopted by the Superintendent of Financial Institutions respecting the maintenance by life companies of adequate and appropriate forms of liquidity.
+The Canadian MCCSR guidelines consider both assets and liabilities in establishing solvency margins, the effect of which could limit the maximum amount of dividends that may be paid by RGA Canada.
 RGA Canada's ability to declare and pay dividends in the future will be affected by its continued ability to comply with such guidelines.
-The maximum amount available for payment of dividends by RGA Canada to RGA Canada Management under the Canadian MCCSR guidelines was \$15.5 million at December 31, 1997.
+Moreover, RGA Canada must give notice to the Superintendent of Financial Institutions of the declaration of any dividend at least ten days prior to the day fixed for its payment.
+The maximum amount available for payment of dividends by RGA Canada to RGÁ Canada Management under the Canadian MCCSR guidelines was \$15.5 million at December 31, 1997.